MaxChentx/EnglishPal/README.md

 `sudo ./build.sh`

 Open your favourite Internet browser and enter this URL address: `http://ip-address:90`.
+Note: you must update the variable `DEPLOYMENT_DIR` in `build.sh`.

 ### Explanation on the commands in build.sh

-My steps for deploying English on the server.
+My steps for deploying English on a Ubuntu server.

 - ssh to ubuntu@118.*.*.118

-- cd to /home/lanhui/englishpal2/EnglishPal
+- cd to `/home/lanhui/englishpal2/EnglishPal`

 - Stop all docker service: `sudo service docker restart`.
 If you know the docker container ID, then the above command is an overkill.
 Use the following command instead: `sudo docker stop ContainerID`.
 You could get all container IDs with the following command: `sudo docker ps`

 - Rebuild container.
-Run the following command to rebuild a docker image after the code gets updated: `sudo docker build -t englishpal .`
+Run the following command to rebuild a docker image each time after the source code gets updated: `sudo docker build -t englishpal .`

 - Run the application: `sudo docker run -d -p 90:80 -v /home/lanhui/englishpal2/EnglishPal/app/static/frequency:/app/static/frequency -t englishpal`.
 If you use `sudo docker run -d -p 90:80 -t englishpal`, data will be lost after terminating the program.
+If you want to automatically restart the docker image after each system reboot, add the option `--restart=always` after `docker run`.

-- Save space: `sudo docker system prune -a -f`
+- Save disk space: `sudo docker system prune -a -f`

+`build.sh` contains all the above commands.
+Run "sudo ./build.sh" to rebuild and start the web application.

-### Other useful docker commands
+#### Other useful docker commands

 - `sudo docker ps -a`

-- `sudo docker logs image_name`, where image_name could be obtained from `sudo docker ps`.
+- `sudo docker logs image_name`, where `image_name` could be obtained from `sudo docker ps`.

-`build.sh` contains all the above commands.
-Run "sudo ./build.sh" to rebuild and run the web application.